Arcade1Up/igt-developer-tool/README.md

 Please contact us if you wish to implement multiplayer connected play to your game.

 ## <a name="publish"></a>Publish your Game
 Want to publish your game on IGT?
-Please contact
+Please contact us.